chrisjscott/kaseya-vsa9-zeroTouchDeploy/README.md

 ### Actual Process

 1. User accounts are created in Google Workspace (using a default password) and Egnyte
-2. New (or reset) Windows computer is plugged via Ethernet and booted up.
+2. New (or reset) Windows computer is plugged via Ethernet and booted up
 3. System is named according to defined spec and initial "admin" account is created using "IT eyes-only" password
 4. Once at the desktop, all Windows OS and vendor-specific updates (including any applicable BIOS updates) are applied
 5. The appropriate VSA enrollment installer is executed to enroll the system to VSA